whagency/yii2-imagecache/README.md

 - [x] FIT - resize image WITH proportion and based on BOTH sides
 - [x] Scale - resize image WITH proportion and based on ONE sides
 - [x] Crop - crop image WITH proportion
-- [x] generate black-and-white image
+- [x] Generate black-and-white image
-- [x] add watermark to the image
+- [x] Add watermark to the image
+- [x] Add background color for FITed images

 Installation
 ------------